7 Best Ways to Stop Yo-Yo Dieting

 Here are some additional tips regarding the body scale:

-- Pick a day and time to weigh yourself every week (for those that like to stretch that week—it better not exceed 7 days)
+- Pick a same day & time to weigh yourself every week (for those that like to stretch that week—it better not exceed 7 days)

 - Best time to weigh oneself is early in the morning after relieving yourself and before eating anything